pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

            'TURNOVERS', 'STEALS', 'BLOCKS', 'FOULS', 'POINTS'],
           dtype='object')

+Here's a short description of each column:
+   - PLAYER_NAME: The name of the basketball player.
+   - PLAYER_ID: The unique identifier for each basketball player.
+   - TEAM_NAME: The name of the player's basketball team.
+   - GAMES: The number of games the player has played in.
+This does not include attending a game but not playing (such as when a player is injured).
+   - MINUTES_PLAYED: The total number of minutes the player has been on the court.
+This is measured in the time on the game clock, not in real-time.
+There are typically 40 minutes of game-time, comprised of four 10-minute quarters.
+Overtime would be considered extra time.
+   - FIELD_GOALS_MADE: The number of successful field goals made by the player.
+This includes both two-point and three-point field goals and does not include free throws.
+   - FIELD_GOAL_ATTEMPTS: The total number of field goal attempts by the player.
+   - FIELD_GOAL_PERCENTAGE: The percentage of successful field goals made by the player.
+   - THREE_POINTS_MADE: The number of successful three-point baskets made by the player.
+   - THREE_POINT_ATTEMPTS: The total number of three-point basket attempts by the player.
+   - THREE_POINT_PERCENTAGE: The percentage of successful three-point baskets made by the player.
+   - FREE_THROWS_MADE: The number of successful free throws made by the player.
+   - FREE_THROW_ATTEMPTS: The total number of free throw attempts by the player.
+   - FREE_THROW_PERCENTAGE: The percentage of successful free throws made by the player.
+   - OFFENSIVE_REBOUNDS: The number of offensive rebounds grabbed by the player.
+   - DEFENSIVE_REBOUNDS: The number of defensive rebounds grabbed by the player.
+   - TOTAL_REBOUNDS: The total number of rebounds grabbed by the player.
+   - ASSISTS: The number of assists made by the player.
+   - TURNOVERS: The number of turnovers committed by the player.
+   - STEALS: The number of steals made by the player.
+   - BLOCKS: The number of baskets blocked by the player.
+   - FOULS: The number of fouls committed by the player.
+   - POINTS: The total number of points scored by the player.

 Let's quickly verify that the dataframe has the proper number of rows using the `shape()` method.
-Since we set the `count` to `500` in the API request, there should be
-500 rows in this dataframe.
+Since we set the `count` to `500` in the API request, there should be 500 rows in this dataframe.

 ```python
 example_dataframe.shape
 ```

     (500, 23)

+This is correct, so we can move on to the next step.

 ### Write a Function to Format and Request Data
-We could stop here and use those two functions to make our API requests, but let's define one more convenient function that will request and format the data in one step.
+We could stop here and use those two functions to make our API requests, but let's define one more function that will request and format the data in one step.

 ```python